giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 ### Running Dex in a private workload cluster

-When deploying Dex to a private workload cluster, it is required to specify a proxy configuration in order to ensure that Dex has access to the outside network.
-Proxy setup can be provided in the `cluster.proxy` section of the `Secret` or `ConfigMap` with configuration values for the Dex app.
+When deploying `Dex` to a private workload cluster, it's required to specify a proxy configuration in order to ensure that `Dex` has access to the outside network.
+Proxy setup can be provided in the `cluster.proxy` section of the `Secret` or `ConfigMap` with configuration values for the `Dex` app.

 It's required to specify the address of the `HTTPS` proxy in the `https` property and exclude Kubernetes API from running through the proxy by adding its IP address or network to the `noProxy` property.

 ```yaml